obrasier/minimal-mistakes-remote-theme/_posts/2019-01-19-installing-minimal-mistakes-jekyll.md

 paginate: 5 # amount of posts to show
 paginate_path: /page:num/
 ```
 Is the post showing?
-No. Ok.

 ![screenshot](/assets/images/pagination.png)

+...
+I guess not.
+Let's continue.

 So that takes us to the end of the "Quick-start guide" ... shit isn't working.
 What do?